Template Inheritance and Reusability

 You can use as many levels of inheritance as needed.
 One common way of using layout inheritance is the following three-level approach:

-1. Create a layout.latte template that holds the main look-and-feel of your site.
+1. Create a layout.latte template that holds the main look and feel of your site.

 Dynamic Layout Inheritance